African Genomics Program

 This commitment is guided by a framework of five key pillars:

 We know a challenge of this magnitude cannot and should not be solved in siloes.
 African institutions lead the charge of the program, bolstered by support from a broad network of partners in Africa and beyond, including both the public and private sector, non-profit organisations, and academia.
-Strength through this diversity of partners will provide the expertise necessary to make sustainable and lasting impacts for the betterment of all patients.
+Strength through this range of partners will provide the expertise necessary to make sustainable and lasting impacts for the betterment of all patients.

 Key Partnerships:

 The Together 4 Change Genomics Initiative is leading the largest genomics study of African American ancestry in the world.
-As part of our contribution, Roche is leading efforts to collect up to 20,000 samples and related genetic and phenotype data from diverse regions of Africa to complement the data derived from African American participants.
+As part of our contribution, Roche is leading efforts to collect up to 20,000 samples and related genetic and phenotype data from different regions of Africa to complement the data derived from African American participants.

 This study is a collaborative research initiative that is bringing together health and genetic information from 100,000 patients in South Africa, representing a unique opportunity for the continued expansion of genetic data resources in Africa.